 Ethics / Health Policy / Ideas and Innovations / Brief Communications: 3 typeset pages as they appear in the journal (about 3,000 words, with up to 3 figures or tables combined)

-Perspectives / Letters to the Editor / Editorials: 1.5 typeset pages as they appear in the journal (about 1,500 words, with up to 1 figure or table).
-Editorials are by invitation only.
+Perspectives / Letters to the Editor / Editorials: Should provide thoughtful, scientific, constructive commentary pertaining to articles or research published in The Cleft Palate-Craniofacial Journal.
+1.5 typeset pages as they appear in the journal (about 1,500 words, with up to 1 figure or table).

 A single figure may include multiple images (a, b, c, etc.) but all must appear on the same page.